-- In Doc Savage: The Man of Bronze, Captain Seas murders Doc Savage's father in order to gain control of land in the Republic of Hidalgo, so he can mine its rich deposit of gold.
+- In Doc Savage, Captain Seas murders Doc Savage's father in order to gain control of land in the Republic of Hidalgo, so he can mine its rich deposit of gold.
 However, he wants to control the gold flow to make money, as opposed to being interested in the gold for its own sake.
 On the other hand, Seas' ally in his endeavor is the even greedier Corrupt Bureaucrat Don Rubio Gorro.
-Gorro is so obsessed with gold that when dynamite is thrown into a lake of molten gold during the final battle results in an explosion sending the liquid metal into the air, Gorro rushes out to try and catch the raining droplets in his bare hands, and ends up dying be being covered in the liquid gold, which hardens, turning him into a gold "statue."
+Gorro is so obsessed with gold that when dynamite thrown into a lake of molten gold during the final battle results in an explosion sending the liquid metal into the air, Gorro rushes out to try and catch the raining droplets in his bare hands, and ends up dying by being covered in the liquid gold, which hardens, turning him into a gold "statue."

 - In The Goonies, legendary pirate captain and Posthumous Character One-Eyed Willie loved gold and jewels and other treasure so much that instead of actually spending all the loot he and his crew stole, he shut himself (and his ship!) up in a cave.
 After apparently murdering all of his men, Willie appears to have just sat at the head of a big banquet table covered in gold until he died.
 At least this is how the Goonies find his skeleton.